 Opinions are fragile things, aren´t they?
 Left alone and sheltered from the cold gusts of fact, they thrive but a few small bits of data can destroy them in an instant, like hail shredding the most tender of blossoms.

 The ACEA (European Automobile Manufacturer´s Association) released data for car sales in 2014 recently.
 Automotive News made a bit of a meal of the matter of who would take next-to-top spot Would it be Renault, Opel or Ford who will take the number two position in the future?
 At the moment Ford holds this honour, with just under a million cars sold.
 GM, perhaps because one or two models are below par, sold a bit less again.
-But that part of the story, the cars-as-sports story, didn´t really interest me so much as Continue reading “Lovely, lovely numbers”
+But that part of the story, the cars-as-sports story, didn´t really interest me so much as the way the numbers reset my expectation.
+Continue reading “Lovely, lovely numbers”

 Automotive News reports that Ford´s Eco-Sport soft-roader/crossover has not been a success in the European market.
 Is it an example of world cars only selling in parts of the world?